Whether you are feeding the family or a large party crowd, these Poppy Seed Ham and Cheese Sliders are the perfect recipe – everyone loves them!

 Can ham and cheese sliders be made ahead of time?

 Absolutely.
-Like I mentioned, we like to bake them all at once & then portion them out.
+As I mentioned, we like to bake them all at once & then portion them out.
 You can enjoy them cold the next day or just give them a few seconds in the microwave to reheat them if you are short on time.
-So simple & still just as delicious the next day.

 HOW DO YOU MAKE HAM AND CHEESE SLIDERS?